 - Cloud Security Posture Management (CSPM) – Help you prevent misconfiguration to strengthen your security posture for all different types of cloud workloads and resources in Azure (IaaS, PaaS, and SaaS).

 - Cloud Workload Protection Platform (CWPP) – Protect against threats for servers whether they are running in Azure, on-premises or different clouds such as Amazon AWS or Google GCP, in additional to cloud-native workloads such as Web Apps, Kubernetes, Key Vaults, as well as for SQL databases (PaaS/VM) and storage accounts.

 Azure Container Registry (ACR) is a managed, private Docker registry service that stores and manages your container images for Azure deployments in a central registry.
 It’s based on the open-source Docker Registry 2.0.

 To learn more about Azure Container Registry, please check the official documentation here.

-Vulnerability Assessment is one of many features that is included in Azure Security Center that falls under the Cloud Workload Protection Platform (CWPP) which is something you must consider for scanning your private container images in Azure Container Registry.
+Vulnerability Assessment is one of the advanced protection that is included in Azure Security Center that falls under the Cloud Workload Protection Platform (CWPP) and Azure Defender which is something you must consider for scanning your private container images in Azure Container Registry.

 In November 2019, the Azure Security Center team announced the ability to scan container images in Azure Container Registry, and then share the vulnerability recommendation on Azure Security Center.
 The vulnerability assessment solution is powered by Qualys with no additional configuration.